ozzycore/linux-tutorial/linuxcourse/ansible/ansible.rst

 * Where are some places variables can be registered?
 * How are variables referenced?
 * How do you loop over an list or dictionary in Ansible?
+* How do you define dependencies between roles?

 Practical Part
 --------------